Summer Programs Frequently Asked Questions

 - What are the homework guidelines?

-- How will grades work and when do students receive grade reports?
+- How do grades work and when do students receive grade reports?

 - Are students recognized or awarded for outstanding participation?